 The configuration of your workflow will impact the available transitions when using the process side bar, meaning that you will see limited options depending on where you are transitioning from and to within the workflow.

-Note – If you attempt to move multiple applicants who are within different workflow stages, the process side bar will show an error message.
-If you get this error, you need to select your applicants individually and try again.
+Note – If you attempt to move multiple applicants who are within different workflow stages, an error message will be displayed in the bottom left hand corner of the screen.
+If you get this error, you need to select the applicants for each individual stage and try again.

 The Application Dialogue